duca7/css-resources/README.md

 * [Trianglify](https://trianglify.io/): an online tool that helps you create a beautiful background for your website.
 * [CSS Filter](https://www.cssfilters.co/): helps you design colours for image objects in your website using the filter property of CSS.
 * [Responsively](https://responsively.app/): tool makes it possible to check the visibility of your website on multiple devices at the same time.
+* [TinyPNG](https://tinypng.com/): Optimizing your images with the TinyPNG algorithm brings several benefits to your website.

 <sup>[back to table of contents](#table-of-contents)</sup>